icaew-digital-archive/handbook/docs/admin-guides/web-archiving/browsertrix.md

 # Browsertrix-crawler

 ## Overview
 This document covers the process of crawling ICAEW.com using Browsertrix-crawler.
 While focused on ICAEW.com, the process should be applicable to other websites.
-The configuration files, Python scripts, and custom JavaScript files can be found in the [digital-archiving-scripts repository](https://github.com/icaew-digital-archive/digital-archiving-scripts/tree/main/web%20crawling/browsertrix-crawler%20files%20and%20scripts).
+The configuration files, Python scripts, and custom JavaScript files can be found in the [digital-archiving-scripts repository](https://github.com/icaew-digital-archive/digital-archiving-scripts/tree/main/browsertrix-crawler%20files%20and%20scripts).

+For comprehensive documentation on Browsertrix-crawler, including all configuration options and advanced features, refer to the [official Browsertrix Crawler documentation](https://crawler.docs.browsertrix.com/).

 ## Prerequisites
 Before starting any crawl, ensure you have: